ucnl/ucnl.github.io/documentation/EN/RedPhone/RedPhone_DX_Users_Manual_en.md

 > **Always make sure that all devices are set to the same channel when diving together!**

 The **RWLT Pinger enabled** checkbox controls the built-in diver tracking feature.
-When the tracking function is enabled, at the end of each voice transmission from a diver (after releasing the PTT), the station will transmitt a special navigation signal that is received by the buoys of the [RWLT] (/documentation/RU/RWLT/RWLT_DataBrief_en.md) system, which allows to determine the geographical position of the diver .
+When the tracking function is enabled, at the end of each voice transmission from a diver (after releasing the PTT), the station will transmitt a special navigation signal that is received by the buoys of the [RWLT](/documentation/RU/RWLT/RWLT_DataBrief_en.md) system, which allows to determine the geographical position of the diver .

 The **RWLT Diver's ID** input field specifies the diver's address (identifier) to be displayed on the map.